jennahamlin/tinselR/README.md

 * **Metadata** - optional for easy correction of tip labels or adding a heatmap;
 a tsv/txt/csv file - requires column headers of Display.labels and Tip.labels.
-See image below for a csv file example
+See image below for a csv file example.

 <p>